sunghunkwag/pegasus-project/README.md

 ---

-## The Potential of AGI
+## The Potential of AI

-An AGI, particularly one engineered for genuine meta-cognitive bootstrapping, may offer a path to investigating these boundaries.
+An AI, particularly one engineered for genuine meta-cognitive bootstrapping, may offer a path to investigating these boundaries.

 The objective is not merely to build a faster human-like intelligence.
 The objective is to cultivate a system that can iteratively analyze, revise, and transcend its own foundational principles of reasoning.